Luis Castillo traded to Mariners by Reds for 4 prospects - KVIA

 Stout, 24, is 13-9 with a 4.32 ERA in 33 starts over two minor league seasons.

-“Noelvi Marte has a chance to be an impact middle of the order bat who can play shortstop,” Krall said.
-“Edwin Arroyo same thing — he has power/speed combo, who can play shortstop.
+“Noelvi Marte has a chance to be an impact middle-of-the-order bat who can play shortstop,” Krall said.
+“Edwin Arroyo, same thing — he has power/speed combo, who can play shortstop.
 Levi Stoudt has a chance to be a major league starter.
 Andrew Moore just started to pitch.
 He was drafted last year.
 He has explosive, explosive stuff.
-His fastball is up to 102 with a plus slider.”
+His fastball is up to 102 (mph) with a plus slider.”

 A night earlier, the rebuilding Reds dealt outfielder Tyler Naquin and lefty reliever Phillip Diehl to the New York Mets for two teenage minor leaguers.